microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 You can use the following configurations to enable Hybrid Scan for indexes on a dataset with both append and delete files.

-We currently provide one threshold config for deleted files:
+Similar to appended files, we provide the threshold config for deleted files:
 `spark.hyperspace.index.hybridscan.maxDeletedRatio`

-It indicates the maximum ratio of deleted data compared to index data to perform Hybrid Scan.
+It indicates the maximum ratio of *total size of deleted files* to *total size of all source files covered by the candidate index*.
 If there's more deleted data than this threshold, Hybrid scan won't be applied.
 Currently it's 0.2 (20%) by default.
-To apply Hybrid Scan, both threshold conditions should be met.
+To apply Hybrid Scan, both appended & deleted threshold conditions should be met.

 Scala:
 ```scala